 Alicante was prettier than I expected – and though I visited in the winter months (late November), it was a pleasant trip.
 While summer times are probably great for spending time at the beach, you can also do many activities in the winter.

 After booking, my friend decided to join me on the trip, so we spent a few days at Costa Blanca.
 We stayed in Alicante for the whole time and did a few days trips – and stayed in Alicante for two days.

 Disclaimer: This post contains affiliate links which means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

 Here are my tips for the best things to do in Alicante (in one day)

-If you visit the area, I suggest planning in one day in Alicante.
-If it is warm and you like to swim, you could plan in more time (2 days fine or even longer especially if you visit Spain with kids).
+If you visit the area, I suggest planning for one day in Alicante.
+If it is warm and you like to swim, you could plan for more time (2 days fine or even longer, especially if you visit Spain with kids).

 Santa Barbara Castle

 I suggest starting your morning at Santa Barbara Castle which dates back to the 9th century.The castle stands on Mount Benacantil and is, hold on…free to visit.
 This gorgeous castle that comes with stunning views is really free!
 I still cannot believe it (other castles charge money for way less spectacular views).
 The castle itself is quite big, and the numerous informative signs give you a good idea about the castle’s history.
 The castle probably dates back to the 9th century, and like several places in southern Spain, was designed in an Arabian/Islamic style.

 We thought that one hour would be enough, but actually, we ended up staying there much longer.
 The views and the size (plus the info) made it really interesting.

 On the one hand, you have views of the ocean and Alicante´s harbor.
 You can also overlook the old town of the city and the inland.